Halifax Transit: Departures

 In early 2016, Halifax Transit released their next-generation AVL-based system called Departures.
 The system was first launched on May 15, 2016, with the introduction of the Departures Line, and as of July 2016 the rollout of the updated Departures Board that replaces the older GoTime departure displays found at terminals across the system.
 The Departures Board works similar to the previous GoTime-based departures display, with the exception that instead of showing the next two bus arrival times, will display the bay number and the next bus departure time, either showing the next hour and minute or the number of minutes before the bus departs, or "delayed" if the bus is behind by a certain number of minutes.
 It will also only show buses set to arrive in the next while, versus the older display which would show "(not scheduled)" for any route not running at that point in time.

 The Departures Line works similarly to the previous GoTime IVR (Interactive Voice Response) system.
-Instead of dialling (902) 480- plus the four-digit number found on bus stop signage, one dials (902)-480-8000 and following the voice responses, one would input the bus stop number to access route departure times.
+Instead of dialing "(902) 480-" plus the four-digit number found on bus stop signage, one dials (902) 480-8000 and following the voice responses, one would input the bus stop number to access route departure times.
 The system gives the estimated departure time if available, scheduled times if the bus is not reporting real-time data or is delayed by a number of minutes, adjusted time to depart when schedule adjustments are made, and will announce when a bus is arriving within the minute.